 SOCFC is classified as a low-hazard industry.
 Nonetheless, we do have chemicals in the workplace, some of which are considered hazardous, to which staff may be exposed to.
 In addition, the children we serve comprise a vulnerable population with respect to hazardous chemical exposure and to a wide variety of pathogenic micro-organisms in their environments that can cause sickness and disease.

 SOCFC must control both exposure to chemicals and potentially harmful organisms that can impact children and staff.
 SOCFC makes serious efforts to select chemicals with reduced toxic and hazardous properties for use in our facilities.
 The most potentially hazardous categories of chemicals SOCFC uses are sanitizers and disinfectants.
-SOCFC selects sanitizers and disinfectants that are registered by the U.S. Environmental Protection Agency (EPA) to ensure rigorously tested and approved products that meet the program's specific needs are being used.
+SOCFC selects sanitizers and disinfectants that are registered by the

+Environmental Protection Agency (EPA) to ensure rigorously tested and approved products that meet the program's specific needs are being used.
 These are used in accordance with product labels and written safety and sanitation policies and procedures for classrooms, offices, parent rooms, diapering areas, bathrooms, playgrounds, and kitchens.

-The agency's Operations Department manages a list of approved chemicals normally used in maintenance activities.
-Generally, only maintenance staff are exposed to these chemicals.
-When pest control is necessary, state integrated pest management regulations are followed and chemicals of low toxicity to humans and non-target organisms are applied.
+The agency's Facility Department manages a list of approved chemicals normally used in maintenance activities.
+When pest control is necessary, state integrated pest management (IPM) regulations are followed and only pesticides or herbicides included on the state of Oregon's low impact list are applied when IPM alone has failed to resolve the problem.